 When a child is absent from school.

-When your child is ill we ask that you ring the office on the first day of absence to inform us.
+When your child is ill we ask that you ring the office as soon as possible on the first day of absence to inform us.
 There will be someone to take your call from about 8am and messages can be left on the answerphone.
 If we are not informed the School staff will ring to ensure they know the reason for your child’s absence.

 Children that travel on the School Bus

 We have a number of Qualified First Aiders in school.
-Mrs Woodhead is our main First Aider and will treat any serious cases.
 If a child requires any treatment then an account will be made of the accident in our accident book.
-If a child has had a bump to the head then a slip will be put in the child’s bag informing parents or carers.
+If a child has had a bump to the head then a slip will be put in the child’s bag informing parents or carers and the child will get as head bump sticker.
 If it is felt that the parent/carer should be informed following a more major incident then a phone call will be made home.
 Following an incident in school, if there is treatment involving a doctor or the hospital, we ask that the School Office is informed.

 Medicines in school